tuijalei/12-lead-ecg-classifier/README.md

 # Data

-Check out the notebook [Introduction for Data Handling](/notebooks/1_introduction_data_handling.ipynb) in `/notebooks/` for further introductions for downloading, preprocessing and splitting the data.
+Check out the notebook [Introduction to data handling](/notebooks/1_introduction_data_handling.ipynb) in `/notebooks/` for more information on downloading, preprocessing and splitting data.

-# In a Nutshell
+# In a nutshell

-If you want to preprocess data, you can do it with the script `preprocess_data.py`.
+If you want to preprocess data, you can do it with the `preprocess_data.py` script.
 This is not mandatory for the use of the repository, but keep in mind that if some transforms (e.g. BandPassFilter) are used during the training phase, training might slow down significantly.
 To preprocess the data, use the following command

 ```
 python preprocess_data.py